thomasdarimont/keycloak-project-example/readme.md

 ![IntelliJ External Tool](docs/ide/intellij-external-tool.png)

+The extensions can now be redeployed by running `Tools -> External Tools -> kc-deploy-extensions`

+## Add external tool in IntelliJ to trigger realm configuration

+Instead of running the Keycloak Config CLI script yourself, you can register it as an external tool in IntelliJ as shown below.

+- Name: `kc-deploy-config`
+- Description: `Deploy Realm Config to Keycloak Docker Container`
+- Program: `bash`
+- Arguments: `$ProjectFileDir$/bin/triggerKeycloakConfigCli.sh`
+- Working directory: `$ProjectFileDir$`
+- Only select: `Synchronize files after execution.`

-The extensions can now be redeployed by running `Tools -> External Tools -> kc-ext-deploy-docker`
+The extensions can now be redeployed by running `Tools -> External Tools -> kc-deploy-config`